“Never waste your time trying to explain who you are to people who are committed to misunderstanding you.” -Dream Hampton

 After forcing a smile during introductions, I went into the kitchen to compose myself.
 He didn’t follow me; he barely acknowledged me.
 I felt incredibly uncomfortable and figured this couple knew all about our fight, which I’d come over to discuss.
 I hadn’t planned to do so publicly.

 I somehow resisted my strong urge to leave.
-That is how I used to handle overwhelming relationship conflicts – escaping – sometimes leaving the relationship all together.
+That is how I used to handle overwhelming relationship conflicts – escaping – sometimes leaving the relationship altogether.
 I did a few minutes of tapping (EFT) and somehow managed to socialize as well as I could with people who didn’t speak much English.

 When they left, my boyfriend told his son they were going to have to leave earlier than usual for school the next morning, because I was going to work and couldn’t give them a ride.